Cullen Skink Soup

 - Reduce the heat to low, place a lid on the casserole dish and gently simmer the soup, stirring with a wooden spoon occasionally until the new baby potatoes are just cooked.
 This should take about 10-15 minutes of cooking.

 - Add the double cream to the soup, then increase the heat to a medium heat and continue to stir occasionally.

 - Chop the smoked haddock to a medium dice, and add to the soup carefully, and continue to stir occasionally, being careful not to break up the fish, until the fish is cooked.
 This should take no more than a few minutes.
 You don’t want to overcook the fish – you will know the fish is just cooked when it turns opaque in colour.

 - To finish the soup, chop the chives fine or snip with scissors, add to the soup, squeeze the lemon juice and also add to the soup.
 Finish with sea salt and white pepper to taste.
 Be careful with the sea salt as the smoked haddock is naturally salty.

-- Ladle the piping hot soup into warm bowls to serve.
+- Ladle the piping hot Cullen Skink into warm bowls to serve.

 Chef from Aberdeen who considers himself very lucky to live and work in the beautiful Orkney islands.
 When on leave from the ship, George enjoys cooking for family and friends and hanging out with his wonderful daughter, Eva.